-Of course, your business will need a certain level of equipment for you to operate the way you need to, but you probably already have most of the things you need.
-I find that for most businesses, it's far more important to get the infrastructure right before we even consider your hardware.
+Of course, your business will need a certain level of equipment for you to operate the way you need to, but you probably already have most of the technology you need.
+I find that for most businesses, it's far more important to get the infrastructure right before we consider your hardware.
 Additional devices, for example, are sometimes nice to have rather than crucial.

-A good IT support partner will help you to create an IT roadmap, which should detail at which points in the years ahead you need to budget for upgrades or additional devices.
+A good IT support partner will help you create an IT roadmap, which should detail when in the years ahead you need to budget for upgrades or additional devices.

-REASON TO SWITCH No.10 YOU'VE OUTGROWN THEM
+REASON TO SWITCH 10) YOU'VE OUTGROWN THEM